VII. Unexpected Galactic Redshifts

 world of radio astronomy and the part it has played in the

-history of finding a modern scientific cosmology.
+history of the search for a modern scientific cosmology.